ghada49/Project-Phase-1/README.md

 To run the code make sure that you install those libraries :
 - pip install pillow
-- Note that the following libraries below should be built-in in your Python so by default there is NO NEED to install them, but I will mention them here again if your version of python are do not have them and if you get an error: pip install email
+- Note that the following libraries below should be built-in in your Python so by default there is NO NEED to install them, but I will mention them here again if your version of python do not have them and if you get an error: pip install email
           pip install json
           pip install socket